Computer Repair & Upgrades

 Options to Pay

-I take credit cards via Stripe.
+I take credit cards via my Stripe Pay Portal.
 I also take Zelle, Venmo, Apple Pay, cash or checks.
 Text or email me with any questions.

 Thank you!